woocommerce/woocommerce-blocks/docs/third-party-developers/extensibility/rest-api/extend-rest-api-add-custom-fields.md

 ### 4. Processing the Checkout POST Request

 To process the added field data, we'll need extend the Store API to tell it to expect additional data.
-A good place to start this process off is within the `initialize` function of our `IntegrationInterface` class.
+See more details in the [Exposing your data in the Store API](https://github.com/woocommerce/woocommerce-blocks/blob/trunk/docs/third-party-developers/extensibility/rest-api/extend-rest-api-add-data.md)

 #### Code Example

 We will use the following PHP files in our example:

-- The `custom-inner-block-blocks-integration.php` file:
+- The `custom-inner-block-blocks-integration.php` file: Enqueue scripts, styles, and data on the frontend when the Checkout blocks is being used.
+See more details in the [IntegrationInterface](https://github.com/woocommerce/woocommerce-blocks/blob/trunk/docs/third-party-developers/extensibility/checkout-block/integration-interface.md) documentation.

 ```php
 use Automattic\WooCommerce\Blocks\Integrations\IntegrationInterface;